woleet/woleet-weblibs/README.md

 **`verify.DAB(file, receipt)`** or **`verify.DAB(hash, receipt)`**

-This function allows to verify any proof of existence receipt compatible with the Chainpoint 1 and 2 format, or any proof of signature receipt compatible with the Chainpoint extension proposed by Woleet for signature anchoring.
+Allows to verify any proof of existence receipt compatible with the Chainpoint 1 and 2 format, or any proof of signature receipt compatible with the Chainpoint extension proposed by Woleet for signature anchoring.